open-contracting/standard/standard/docs/en/schema/merging.md

 ##### Whole list merge

-An **input** array should be treated as a literal value if the corresponding field in a [dereferenced copy](../../../../dereferenced-release-schema.json) of the release schema has `"array"` in its `type` and if any of the following are also true:
+An **input** array must be treated as a literal value if the corresponding field in a [dereferenced copy](../../../../dereferenced-release-schema.json) of the release schema has `"array"` in its `type` and if any of the following are also true:

 * The field has `"wholeListMerge": true`
 * The field sets `items/type`, and has anything other than `"object"` in `items/type`